should you choose mediation or arbitration

 Thinking of divorce or child custody cases, the first thing that springs to many minds is going to court, sitting in front of a judge, and participating in a trial.
 While that does happen, that’s not the only way to end a marriage or settle other family law matters.
 Multiple forms of alternative dispute resolution exist.
 The two most common are mediation and arbitration.

-Though they’re similar, there are key differences between mediation and arbitration in divorce.
+Though they’re similar, there are key differences between the two approaches.

 When weighing options, it’s important to know how they compare and which is the best fit for a given situation.
 Here are the basics, which will hopefully help you decide if one or the other is right for you and your case.